SeanMatthewNolan/Bede/README.md

 # (The Venereable) Bede

-> Since I do not want to be thought a theif in putting down as mine what is really theirs, I have decided to place the first letter of each authority in the margin, against each passage taken from his writings.
+> Since I do not want to be thought a thief in putting down as mine what is really theirs, I have decided to place the first letter of each authority in the margin, against each passage taken from his writings.
 > I beg and pray that these marks be copied from my original if at some future time my works be judged worthy of reproduction.
 >
 > -*St. Bede the Venereable* [1]